 Deposit holders do not have to be Australian residents to obtain the benefit of the Financial Claims Scheme and it applies to deposits denominated in any currency.

-From 12 October 2011 the Financial Claims Scheme is to apply to Australian dollar deposits only.
+From 12 October 2011 the Financial Claims Scheme is to apply to Australian dollar deposits only and is generally subject to review at that time.